 Derek Thomson Sheely was a strong, extremely healthy, and smart 22-year-old honor student who played fullback and linebacker in pee wee, high school, and college football for nine years.
-He wore number 40, and he never had a documented concussion.
+He wore number 40.
 Derek was a two-time academic all-conference selection in college and wanted a career in public service.
 On August 22, 2011, during football practice for his senior season at Frostburg State University, Derek suffered a traumatic brain injury and died one week later on August 28, 2011.
 He was smart and witty, silly and sarcastic, caring and passionate, teasing and comforting, and leading and driven.
 Derek had a big heart, heroic willpower, a beautiful smile, a strong hug, a sharp wit, and amazingly warm blue eyes.

 Derek was a natural leader who did so by example, a dedicated warrior who pushed himself, a passionate and loyal friend and brother who always seemed to know when to give you a sarcastic tease or a big hug.